 See a list of our available services here.
 If you're not sure which option will be right for you, please get in touch with us—we'd be happy to assist you.

 A counselor will meet with you one-on-one for 30 or 50 minutes to explore personal issues of concern or importance.
 Students come to the Counseling Center for a wide variety of reasons.
-These might include relationship problems, academic anxieties, concerns about gender or sexuality, feeling unusually sad, irritability, sleep problems, eating problems, difficulty paying attention, feeling lonely, suicidal thoughts, and worrying too much, and adjusting to college life.
+These might include relationship problems, academic anxieties, concerns about gender or sexuality, feeling unusually sad, irritability, sleep problems, eating problems, difficulty paying attention, feeling lonely, suicidal thoughts, worrying too much, and adjusting to college life.

 Outreach and Education

 The Counseling Center partners with the Student Health Center for psychiatric medication management.
 However, psychiatry services on campus and in the surrounding community are extremely limited and we do not have the capacity to manage all students' medications.
 We suggest you schedule follow-up appointments with your home healthcare provider well in advance to correspond with school breaks and other visits home.
-If your home healthcare provider would like to be in touch with the Student Health Center directly to provide additional support, we are happy to do so provided we have a signed release on file.
+If your home healthcare provider would like to be in touch with the Student Health Center directly to provide additional support, we are happy to do so, provided we have a signed release on file.